 The next plausible treatment is a partial meniscectomy.
 This is generally called arthroscopic surgery because the surgeon can shave the meniscus without cutting the knee open completely.
 It is a closed surgery where the tools are inserted via a puncture in the surrounding tissue and done as an outpatient procedure (you go home in a few hours).
 These surgeries are quick, effective, and generally easy to heal from.
 These surgeries are recommended when the pain and disability is too much for the patient to handle, and/or conservative treatment did not reduce either.
 Like I said, my clients who have had this surgery recovered quickly and have regained full function.
 Again, whether this be the case for you will be determined by a number of factors.
 Only a professional or team can guide you in this regard.

 Finally, there is conservative care: nothing invasive, simply rehabilitation and palliative therapy to reduce pain, swelling, and dysfunction of the knee.
 People with meniscal pain can have trouble in either complete flexion of the knee (deep knee bends) or complete extension (straightening the knee) or both.
 Either can elicit a pop or click, although sounds tend to be more common on extension, while pain tends to be more common on flexion and twisting.
 People with meniscal injuries often have pain climbing stairs and/or walking/running down hill.
 I have had patients that could live with both these pain elicitors, that is, they elected to avoid the surgery and simply take elevators and avoid walking hills.
 I am not suggesting this be your decision, just that it is possible to simply modify one’s life style.
-However, for athletes and mobile, an active person, this approach is simply not viable.
+However, for athletes and mobile, active people, this approach is simply not viable.
 For them, it is better to try and create an environment for the knee to not just alleviate pain, but to prevent further damage.

 That brings me to my treatment rationale.
 A rationale is what we are trying to accomplish and how.
 Obviously we are trying to return function and remove pain; however, that would be true of all three options I have discussed thus far.
 So what is different in my approach?
-The first is that it is conservative – no invasion into to the body, no cutting, no puncturing.
+The first is that it is conservative – no invasion into the body, no cutting, no puncturing.
 It is a purely environmentally conscious approach.
-That simply means we strive to create an environment that allows the meniscus space, unrestricted blood flow, and freedom of movement.
+That simply means we strive to create an environment which allows the meniscus space, unrestricted blood flow, and freedom of movement.
 What is this last point?
 Freedom of movement refers to the characteristic knee locking which can happen with a torn meniscus.
 So the rationale of my treatment is to provide ample space for movement to occur without knee locking taking place.
 Obviously, knee locking is painful and restricts movement further.
 Also it can lead to greater damage of the meniscus.

 A final note on these meniscal injuries: NOT getting surgery immediately (for less severe cases) should not worsen the situation irreparably.
 However, as the years add, the greater the likelihood that damage will increase, making the pain and disability worse.
 Saying that, surgery is always an option on the table; just remember that the type of surgery necessary depends on the degree and location of tear.
 In other words, the longer you avoid surgery, the greater the probability of needing the complete meniscectomy later.
 Wait, wait, wait…that is a lot of information.
 I agree – it is maybe more than what you are looking for at this point.
 So my advice to you if you have knee pain, swelling, clicking, popping, or the inability to fully extend your knee or do deep knee bends without pain, see a doctor.
 A sports chiropractor or orthopedist is best to diagnose your knee pain and clicking condition.
 If you are in the Los Angeles, Beverly Hills or West Hollywood areas, please contact me for a consultation.
 You can have a fully functional pain-free knee, no matter how bad the pain is now – a solution exists.
 It simply takes the first step, which is a consult, then you should be back on the playing fields in no time.